PoE Juice is an Art — One That Pays Well!

 Next, use Sextants on the area you’ll be running.
 What Sextants you use will depend on the price of them, but the higher the Sextant the better the mods.
 Currently I am running Prime Sextants because they are half the price of Awakened Sextants and give most of the same modifiers.
 Keep any pack size modifiers, but roll over useless mods like Slipstreams.

 Now you have to decide what other things you want your map to have.
 This constitutes looking through the Zana mods and seeing which are good, as well as purchasing Scarabs if you so choose.
 Good modifiers to add to maps are Legion, Beyond, Breach, Harbinger and anything else that adds monsters to the map.

 Look up good Prophecies for juicing, and see if you can buy some in bulk.
 You’ll always get far more out of them than you spend on them, it is just whether you are willing to put in the legwork (I will not blame you if you are not, I certainly do not buy them often).

 Lastly, with the remaining slots in the map device, throw in Sacrifice Fragment.
 Each one adds 5% quantity to your maps.

 Larger Juice Explained

-The reason for so many different forms of juice is that they work off of each other.
-Increased pack size increases the pack size of all the mobs added with your sextants and prophecies, Beyond will spawn off of the increased pack sizes and be larger as a result, Breaches will contain more mobs, etcetera.
-And all of those different modifiers, after being buffed up to have huge numbers, will all be affected by the massive quantity bonus that we have amassed.
-Everything works with each other, and leads to your maps being incredibly packed, and very valuable.
+The reason for so many different forms of PoE juice is that they work off of each other.
+Increased pack size increases the pack size of all the mobs added with your sextants and prophecies.
+Beyond will spawn off of the increased pack sizes and be larger as a result, Breaches will contain more mobs, etc. All of those different modifiers, after being buffed up to have huge numbers, will all be affected by the massive quantity bonus that we have amassed.
+Everything works with each other and leads to your maps being incredibly packed and very valuable.
 This is the endgame of Path of Exile, in its truest form.